Bardolph-Automation-Inc/bardolph/README.md

 You set the color and brightness of the lights specifying 4 numbers: hue, saturation, brightness, and kelvin.
 The value for hue is considered to be an angle, expressed in degrees.
+Your script supplies these parameters, and the Bardolph virtual machine sends them to the bulbs.

-The values for saturation and brightness are treated as percentages, while kelvin the temperature modification applied to the resulting color.
+The values for saturation and brightness are treated as percentages, while kelvin is a temperature modification applied to the resulting color.
 All of these number must be positive, and may be floating-point values.
 Percentages above 100 are considered invalid, as are kelvin values less than 2,500 or greater than 9,000.
 The easiest way to understand the meaning of these numbers is to use the LIFX mobile app and observe the displayed numbers as you change the lighting.

-Your script supplies these parameters, and the Bardolph virtual machine sends them to the bulbs.

-Here's another example, including some comments:
+Here's another example, showing how you can use comments:
 ```
 # comment
 hue 360 # red